puppetlabs/TA-puppet-report-viewer/README.md

 This Splunk app provides custom source types and views into the status of Puppet installations that are configured to send reports, facts and metrics with the [`splunk_hec`](https://forge.puppet.com/puppetlabs/splunk_hec), [`puppet_metrics_collector`](https://forge.puppet.com/puppetlabs/puppet_metrics_collector) and [`pe_status_check`](https://forge.puppet.com/puppetlabs/pe_status_check) Puppet modules.

-You can take action on this data by connecting a Splunk installation to the PE Orchestration service via the [Puppet Alert Orchestrator add-on for Splunk](https://splunkbase.splunk.com/app/4928/).
+You can take action on this data by connecting a Splunk installation to the PE Orchestration service via the [Puppet Alert Orchestrator add-on for Splunk](https://splunkbase.splunk.com/app/7318/).

 ## Configuration

-Once the application has been installed follow the steps below to configure the [Puppet Report Viewer](https://splunkbase.splunk.com/app/4413/):
+Once the application has been installed follow the steps below to configure the [Puppet Report Viewer app for Splunk](https://splunkbase.splunk.com/app/4413/):

 Create an Splunk HEC token for the app: